AndyThomas-Dev/FilmJunkie-Web-Project/README.md

 The website comprises both static and dynamic pages.

 *Static*: about, contact
-    • HTML/CSS with some Javascript to display slideshows
-    • Use Jade templates to make use of inheritance (extends)
-    • Uses Google Maps API to display location
+    *HTML/CSS with some Javascript to display slideshows *Use Jade templates to make use of inheritance (extends) *Uses Google Maps API to display location
-    • CSS style-sheets for various effects (fade-in)
+    *CSS style-sheets for various effects (fade-in)

 *Dynamic*: review pages
-    • Many details of the review pages were dynamically populated, using SQL queries.
+    *Many details of the review pages were dynamically populated, using SQL queries.
-    • jQuery and an Sqlite3 database to populate the film and critic details
-    • SELECT query and the results were returned as a JSON object.
+    *jQuery and an Sqlite3 database to populate the film and critic details *SELECT query and the results were returned as a JSON object.

 ### Run Instructions
 Run using command: